SmithSamuelM/Papers/whitepapers/kram.md

 `d` is the network time server clock drift/skew in milliseconds.
 Typically 10 - 100 ms.
 `l` is the lag due to network latency in milliseconds.
 Typically 100 - 5000 ms.

-The `mdt` value is taken from the message datetime stamp, `dt` field.
-The `mdt` value is compared against the bounds of the timeliness window to determine whether the stamp falls within it.
+When a message is received its `dt` field value provides the message datetime `mdt` value.
+The `mdt` value is compared against the bounds of the timeliness window to determine whether the message's datetime stamp falls within it.
 This is true when:
 `rdt-d-l <= mdt <= rdt+d`.

 Appropriate date-and-time math is used to combine millisecond time deltas with universal datetimes.